uwla/vue-data-table/README.md

 # VUE DATA TABLE

-`VueDataTable` is a Vue plugin that adds advanced features to Support for muan HTML table.
-It was inspired by [DataTable jQuery Plugin](https://datatables.net/), but  it  was written from scratch using Vue.
+`VueDataTable` is a Vue plugin that adds advanced features to an HTML table.

-## Table of contents
+It was inspired by DataTable jQuery Plugin, but was written from scratch in Vue.

+## TABLE OF CONTENTS

 1. [Features](#features)
 2. [Demo](#demo)